 Over a period of time, you may have changed your user Account Picture several times.
-For instance, in my case I had a different one in Windows 8, Windows 8.1 – and now in Windows 10, I have set a new User profile picture.
-In this post, we will see where Windows 10 stores your user account pictures and how to delete or remove those which you do not now need.
+For instance, in my case, I had a different one in Windows 10.
+I have now set a new User profile picture.
+In this post, we will see where Windows 11/10 stores your user account pictures and how to delete or remove those which you do not now need.

 It is a hidden folder, so you will have to first set Folder Options to Show hidden files & folders.

 Read: Setting The Account Picture Failed in Windows 11/10.

 Remove old user account picture in Windows 11/10

 To delete or remove your previous or old images, you may simply copy-paste the following path in Explorer address bar and hit Enter:

 Here you will see your photographs or images.

 Delete the old one’s that you do not want.